 Autism also causes difficulty with behavior, interests and activities.
 This affects how a person with autism acts, especially how they act with other people.
 You might see or hear the words autistic behavior.
 Meaning people with autism may behave differently in everyday life than what you might expect is common.
-So for example, people with autism may have difficulty with a change in routine.
-They may repeat things or repeat tasks, or they may are pre-occupied with certain things or topics and finally they may have sensory issues.
+For example, people with autism may have difficulty with a change in routine.
+They may repeat things or repeat tasks, or they may be pre-occupied with certain things or topics and finally they may have sensory issues.
 The latter is why you see or hear things about sensory autism.

 Symptoms of autism also have a range in severity.
 Some people with autism have more difficulty with some aspects of daily life and some people have less difficulty.
 Every person with autism is as unique as everyone else in the world.

-Types of autism.
+Types of Autism

 Did you know that autism was formerly divided into different types of autism?
 That may be confusing because now autism is called autism spectrum disorder, where all types are grouped together.
 Autism and autism spectrum disorder are also used interchangeably.
 Spectrum means that there is a range.
 Again, some people are more affected by autism and some people are less affected by autism.
 Although people with autism have many things in common, just like everyone else, each person is unique.

-So autism used to be divided into different types: autistic disorder, Asperger’s disorder, or pervasive developmental disorder not otherwise specified (PDD-NOS) and childhood disintegrative disorder are now all grouped together into autism spectrum disorder.
+Autism used to be divided into different types: autistic disorder, Asperger’s disorder, or pervasive developmental disorder not otherwise specified (PDD-NOS) and childhood disintegrative disorder are now all grouped together into autism spectrum disorder.
 To help with all of the vocabulary that you might see and hear, these are many of the words used in the past to describe autism:

-Sensory autism is not a type of autism.
+Sensory Autism is Not a Type of Autism

 There are no longer types of autism and sensory autism was never one of the types.
 Autism is a range, called a spectrum disorder.
 Nonetheless, it is important to know that some of the difficulties caused by the autism can be sensory.
 In fact, two specific types of sensory impairments have been added to the criteria used to diagnose autism; hypersensitivity and hyposensitivity.
-However, not all people with autism one of these two types of sensory issues.
+However, not all people with autism have one of these two types of sensory issues.
 In addition, sensory issues are more complex than just these two.
 Let’s dive deeper into sensory autism as there is a lot to share.

-Like with autism, there are many different words used to describe sensory, and that can be confusing.
+As with autism, there are many different words used to describe sensory, and that can be confusing.
 There are more than five senses that most people commonly name.
 Those five senses are what you see, hear, taste, touch and smell.
 However, you also have a sense of movement (called proprioception) and sense of balance (call your vestibular sense) and finally an eighth sense called interoception.
 Interoception is your sense of internal organs and being hungry, thirsty, breathing or having to go to the bathroom.

 Here are some more phrases that start with the words sensory autism.
 You might hear and see them used when sensory and autism are discussed, it is helpful to know what they mean.